Last updated: 2026-04-20

 Data sourced from NHTSA complaint filings and manufacturer recall notices.
 Complaint narratives are owner-reported.

-2023 Kia Sorento Recall Details
+2023 KIA Sorento Recall Details

-7 recalls have been issued for the 2023 Kia Sorento.
+7 recalls have been issued for the 2023 KIA Sorento.
 All recall repairs are performed free of charge at authorized dealerships.

 ELECTRICAL SYSTEM, VISIBILITY